General Information

 Scoring

-First, a raw score is calculated for each student.
-There is no wrong answer penalty, so the raw score is simply the total number of correct answers (except for scrambled paragraph questions which count for two points).
-The raw score is converted into a scaled score between 200 and 800 using a formula that the New York City Department of Education does not release.
+The raw score is converted into a scaled score using a formula that the New York City Department of Education does not release.
+The scaled scores for the verbal and math sections are then added together to create a composite score out of 800.
 Each of the specialized high schools creates their own cut-off score, which varies from year to year depending on the students’ scores and the number of open spaces at the school.

 Admissions Process

 On the day of the exam, students choose which schools they would like to apply to and then rank their preference.
 If their score meets or exceeds the cut-off score of their first choice school, they will be accepted there.
 If it does not, then it is compared in the same way to the cut-off score of their second choice school and so on.
+In 2016, over 28,000 students took the SHSAT.

 Testing Schedule/Registration